 There is a big difference between machine-wound and field (wound by hand) capacity.
 With narrow tape, field capacity can be half that of machine capacity.
 When other products note reel capacity, ask which is meant.

 Premier's reels vs. other reels

 If you want the strongest and most durable reel available, Premier's SupaReel is the winner.
-But at $47 complete, it's not cheap.
+But, it's not cheap.
 We use it for 3- and 4-reel systems.
 Imported reels with built-in brakes cost in this range.
 Reels without brakes are suitable only for 1- or 2-strand systems.